miquelduranfrigola/sysmalvac_enrichment/README.md

 # Enrichment analysis of SysMalVac gene expression measurements

-This folder structure contains all the scripts used to produce the enrichment analysis of Moncunill et al. (2019) manuscript.
+This repository contains all the scripts used to produce the enrichment analysis of Moncunill et al. (2019) manuscript.

 * Input data, intermediate data and a raw version of the results can be downloaded from [Figshare](https://figshare.com/account/home#/projects/63467).
 * Final enrichment results can be downloaded from Figshare, too: [sysmalvac_deliverable.zip](https://figshare.com/s/cd96f43063f2ab2c3e5d) file.